 Put simply, cryptocurrency is emerging as the most integral, secure and frictionless way to pay directly for something either on the web or in person.

 How do I store and use cryptocurrency?

-Users of bitcoin store and use this cryptocurrency on an electronic or paper “wallet”.
-A wallet consists of a public key for deposits and verifying balances, and a private key for spending only which should be kept confidential to you at all times.
+Users of bitcoin store and use this cryptocurrency on an electronic or hardware “wallet”.
+A wallet consists of two ‘sides’ – a public key for deposits and verifying balances, and a private key for spending only which should be kept confidential to you at all times.
 These keys are in alphanumeric format which is also often displayed as a scannable QR code.
-A paper wallet has the same two “sides” but is only well suited to storing money, not spending it, as the entire balance must be “swept” as a paper wallet cannot divide a transaction into spent money as well as unspent transaction output (“UTXO”).
-No matter what type of wallet you use, the general operating principle is a two sided wallet with both a public key (deposit) and a private key (spend).
+No matter what type of wallet you use, the underlying technology and operating principle is this two sided wallet architecture with a public key (deposit) and a private key (spend).